Dust Mites and Breathing

 4. Altitude/floor levels

 5. Mite Nutrition.
-What they eat often is the parts of YOU.
+What they eat is often parts of YOU.

 Mite diet consists of the following: